Wildfire: Its Effects on Drinking Water Quality

 - Electricity/power outages or fire damage to structures (e.g. building, water intake valve, water well head, treatment system, piping, etc.)

-Can fire retardant affect my drinking water?
+Can fire retardant or foams affect my drinking water?

-Where fire retardant has entered into drinking water sources, it is likely the amounts will be so small that it is not a human health concern.
-The levels will drop quickly over time.
 To make sure water is safe, drinking water from sources where fire retardant chemicals were used should be checked to ensure that it meets the Guidelines for Canadian Drinking Water Quality.
-Water should meet the following guideline levels:

 What are the long-term impacts to my water quality?